-Highstreet Medical Dental is in Gillingham and provides NHS and private treatment to adults and children and offers bespoke care for children on the autism spectrum and those with ADHD.
+Ashley S Lupin and Associates is in Chatham and provides NHS and private treatment to adults and children.

 There is level access for people who use wheelchairs and those with pushchairs.
 Car parking spaces, including some for blue badge holders, are available near the practice.